GAndromidas/linuxinstaller/README.md

 ## 🚀 Overview

-**archinstaller** is a user-friendly and highly customizable post-install script for Arch Linux.
+**archinstaller** is a modular, user-friendly, and highly customizable post-install script for Arch Linux.
 It automates essential system configuration, package installation, and desktop setup, allowing you to get a fully working system in minutes.

 ---